zero-plusplus/autohotkey-devtools/editors/vscode/vscode-autohotkey-devtools/README.md

 ## News

+### `0.0.2`

+The following changes have been made, but the features themselves remain unchanged.

+* Update keywords since searching for "ahk" on the marketplace did not yield matches
+* Add a clear statement within this document that use is at your own risk

+### `0.0.1`

 This release, version `0.0.1`, provides static syntax highlighting for the latest versions of each of the AutoHotkey versions: v1, v2, and v2.1-alpha.

 Details are documented [here](#syntax-highlight), providing an unique feature: arguments such as command syntax and directive syntax can be accurately represented.